 - Unusually long stride for a 5’1 girl

 - Much better stride frequency at the top end than other runners in the race

 - Runs Tall

-- She holds composure and straight arm swing the last 30m where she pulls away from the field
+- She holds composure and straight arm swings the last 30m where she pulls away from the field

 Below is a video of the Girls 200m Video from the Batang Pinoy; Gold went to Samantha Limos of Cebu, who clocked 25.86 in the heats and 25.99 in the finals.
 Just outside the meet record of Karen Twiste Janario 25.76 set in Bacolod last year.
 As she did in the 100m, Limos pulled away the last 30 meters from her opponents due to more stable upright running and efficient arm swing.
 Palaro 400m Bronze medalist Jessel Lumapas of Dasmarinas took silver, and Palaro 200m Bronze Medalist Briceline Soriano of Pangasinan took bronze.
 After these wins, limos now set herself up as the palaro favorite in the 100 and 200m dashes.